Buffalo Business First Most Powerful 200 Women #23 (2021)

 Higgins MJ, Smilinich NJ, Sait S, Koenig A, Pongratz J, Gessler M, Richard CW III, James MR, Sanford JP, Kim B-W, Cattelane J, Nowak NJ, Winterpacht A, Zabel BU, Munroe DJ, Bric E, Housman DE, Jones C, Nakamura Y, Gerhard DS, Shows TB.
 (1994) An ordered NotI fragment map of human chromosome band 11p15.
 Genomics (Nov), 23: 211-222.

-As a Board member I support the 434North mission to grow and support the entrepreneurial ecosystem in WNY.
-This organization holds a business competition resulting in $1mil for the top company and $500k for the runners up.
+As a Board member I support the 43North mission to grow and support the entrepreneurial ecosystem in WNY.
+This organization holds a business competition resulting in $1mil for the top 5 companies.
 These young companies in addition to the funds are incubated at Seneca One and must take up residency in western NY for at least 1 year.
-Life science company successes include 2 companies focused on democratizing clinical trials in communities outside of large academic medical centers as well as enrolling individuals from non white populations.
-The portfolio companies include founders of color, women and as an organization 43North strongly supports inclusive companies that will leverage the talent across our community for their growth.; Board Member
+Companies meeting milestones may receive additional follow on funding.
+Past winners include life science companies focused on democratizing clinical trials in communities outside of large academic medical centers as well as enrolling individuals from non white populations.
+The portfolio companies include founders of color, women and as an organization 43North strongly supports inclusive companies that will leverage the talent across our community for their growth.; 43North Board Member (2014–present)

-Empire State Stem Cell Advisory Board; Board Member
+Empire State Stem Cell Advisory Board funding committee; Board Member

 As Co Chair of the CBLS Core Advisory Committee provide guidance to the Genomics and Bioinformatics Core and the Protein and Bioanalysis Core at CBLS.
 Advocate with the University for support such as technology upgrades, operations as well as scientific experts in the cores.; Co Chair of CBLS Core Advisory Committee